Software Engineering: A Modern Approach

 potentially making the initial design obsolete.

-For this reason, XP contends that the optimal time to consider design is when it becomes crucial.
-Two phrases often used to encourage and justify this practice are: Do the simplest thing that could possibly work and you aren’t going to need it, the latter known by the acronym YAGNI.
+For this reason, XP contends that the optimal time to consider design is when it becomes essential.
+Two phrases often used to encourage and justify this practice are: Do the simplest thing that could possibly work and you aren’t going to need it, with the latter known by the acronym YAGNI.

 To better understand XP’s incremental approach to design, two key points should be highlighted.
 First, proficient teams often have a high-level design in mind before the first iteration of a project.
 This might include knowing that the system will have a web interface, a set of backend components for implementing complex business logic, and also components for accessing relational databases.
 These decisions, by themselves, already cover and solve major design concerns.
 Second, during any iteration, the team can also propose a technical task to discuss and refine the system’s design.

-Finally, it’s crucial to note that incremental design should be used in conjunction with other XP practices, especially refactoring.
+Finally, it’s important to note that incremental design should be used in conjunction with other XP practices, especially refactoring.
 XP insists on the importance of refactoring to enhance the design’s quality.
 Therefore, teams should seize every opportunity to refactor without delay.

 Pair Programming.
 Accompanied by incremental design, pair programming stands out as one of the most controversial practices proposed by Extreme Programming.
 The concept is straightforward: every coding task, whether it’s implementing a user story, writing a unit test, or fixing a bug, should be conducted by two developers working together, using the same keyboard and monitor.
 One developer takes on the role of driver, controlling the keyboard and mouse, while the other acts as a navigator or reviewer.
 The navigator monitors the driver’s decisions, providing feedback and direction, similar to a car rally team.